withtangent/docs/docs/functions-php/template-parts.md

 ## Offcanvas Navigation

-The `header.php` uses this template part to build the offcanvas navigation:
+The `header.php` file also uses this template part to build the offcanvas navigation:

 - `template-parts/navigation-offcanvas.php`